 Lindisfarne Wooden Stakes Canvas Wall Art Print

-Lindisfarne Wooden Stakes Canvas Wall Art Prints.
+Premium Lindisfarne Wooden Stakes Canvas Wall Art - Timeless Quality, Perfectly Crafted.

 A winter afternoon on the rocky beach below Lindisfarne Castle on Holy Island, Northumberland (commonly referred to as just 'Lindisfarne') showing the rotten wooden stakes on the shoreline.
 Despite my efforts I cannot find out who put them there or why!